Thriving Families

 What are my responsibilities as a foster parent?

 As a foster parent, you are expected to provide a loving, nurturing and safe environment for the children in your home.
-You will also need to provide daily care and supervision of children, schedule and maintain all necessary medical & dental appointments and participate in family therapy if deemed necessary.
-Foster parents must be able to provide for all transportation needs of the children in their care as well.
-We also ask our foster parents cooperate with all members of that child’s team and other service providers by attending Family Team Meetings, court hearings, etc. Foster parents are also expected to work with biological families when appropriate to support reunification of the family.
+You will also need to provide daily care and supervision of children, schedule and maintain necessary medical appointments and participate in family therapy if deemed necessary.
+Foster parents must be able to provide for transportation needs of the children in their care.
+We also ask our foster parents to partner with all members of that child’s team and other service providers by attending Family Team Meetings, court hearings, etc. Foster parents may also work with biological families when appropriate to support reunification of the family.

 What kind of support do I receive once a child is placed in my home?

 Once licensed, you will be assigned a Foster Care Specialist to work with you on an ongoing basis.
 This person will assist you in everything from problem-solving tough behaviors to helping navigate the Nebraska Foster Care System.
-Child Saving Institute also provides a 24-hour, on-call phone number so you have somewhere to turn at any hour of the day in an emergency.
+Child Saving Institute also provides 24-hour, on-call support so you have someone to turn to at any hour of the day or night.
 Foster Parent Network meetings are also a great way to meet other foster parents, share stories and gain support from those in similar situations.

 What kind of reimbursement do I receive?
 What things am I expected to pay for?